 Hani Samawi, Georgia Southern University; James H. Stephens, Georgia Southern University; Gerald R. Ledlow, GSU; and Ren Chunfeng1-1-2013

-Georgia Southern University faculty members Ding-Geng Chen and Karl E. Peace co-edited Interval-Censored Time-to-Event Data: Methods and Applications.
-They co-authored “Bias and its Remedy in Interval Censored Time-to-Event Applications” in the co-publication.
+Georgia Southern University faculty member Karl E. Peace co-edited Interval-Censored Time-to-Event Data: Methods and Applications alongside non-faculty members Ding-Geng Chen and Jiangao Sun.
+He also co-authored “Bias and its Remedy in Interval Censored Time-to-Event Applications” in the publication.